KSP-RO/RealismOverhaul/RealismOverhaul/Readme_RO.txt

 INSTALL:
 1. Install required mods, updating as necessary
-2. Remove any existing RealismOverhaul folder in KSP/GameData/
+2. Remove any existing RealismOverhaul or RedAV8R folder in KSP/GameData/
 3. Unzip this archive to KSP/GameData.
-4. Open GameData and open the FerramAerospaceResearch folder, then Plugins, then PluginData, then FerramAerospaceResearch, open config.xml in Notepad (or any text editor), find the attachNodeDiameterFactor line and change 1.25 to 1.0
-5. Pick and install an engine configs pack (see below)
+4. Pick and install an engine configs pack (see below)
 ========================================

 This is a set of ModuleManager tweaks and part rescales for a 100% human-scale KSP.